 Course #: PRO-07408-00

-1. Examine architecture through the lenses of the Discipline, Profession and Practice --- the issues of knowledge domains, development of technique and technology; ethics, responsibility and regulation; value and innovation as they relate to different social, economic and political contexts.
+1. Examine architecture through the lenses of the Discipline, Profession and Practice -- the issues of knowledge domains, development of technique, analytics and technologies; ethics, social responsibility and regulation; value and innovation as they relate to different social, economic, political, and environmental conditions.

-2. Explore the range of contemporary and emergent practices as they relate to the re-framing of our participation in rapidly changing social, political, economic, cultural, technological and material landscapes;
+2. Explore the range of contemporary and emergent practices as they relate to the re-framing of our participation in and impacts on changing social, political, economic, cultural, technological and material landscapes;

 3. Develop analytic frameworks and tools for critically examining different approaches to and modes of practice, including their respective organization, operations and business models;

 4. Challenge students to think about their present and future participation in practice, and to assist in their visualization of possibilities.

 Course Format: Six interactive lectures by the instructor; three team assignments that will require students to meet outside of class hours in small groups (5 or less) for group discussions, content development, preparation of presentations, and in-class delivery; two visitors and/or case studies; and two mandatory sessions devoted to presentation of a semester project (to be undertaken individually or in a team of two).
 All class meetings are intended to be interactive/participatory.